Trump meets hurricane survivors in devastated Florida Panhandle

 Trump is fully committed to helping state and local agencies with the recovery, the White House said.
 It was announced late on Sunday that he declared a state of emergency in Georgia, freeing up federal resources for the state.
 A similar declaration had already been made for Florida.

-Reporting by Terray Sylvester in Panama City, Florida; Additional reporting by Rich McKay in Atlanta and Bernie Woodall in Florida; Editing by Will Dunham
+Reporting by Steve Holland; Additional reporting by Terray Sylvester, Bernie Woodall in Florida and Makini Brice and Roberta Rampton in Washington and Rich McKay in Atlanta; Editing by Will Dunham